iansan5653/github-markdown-a11y-extension/readme.md

 For now, the set of linting rules is not configurable.
 In order to minimize friction and distractions, only a small subset of lint rules are enabled.
 The extension does not try to encourage any sort of style or formatting - it's only here to help you with accessibility and syntax.

 **Important:** Requests for new rules and changes to existing rules should be made in either the Markdownlint or Markdownlint-github repositories, not here.

+### Releasing

+Releasing new changes is as simple as publishing a new GitHub release.
+Be sure to make the tag name in `X.X.X` form (without a leading `v`).